AQG Network Analyzer reference↑

 yanadump

-also supports VXLAN, which AWS uses for its port mirroring capability.
+directly captures packets from Linux network interfaces for analyzing live network traffic, and also supports VXLAN, which AWS uses for its port mirroring capability.
 It can parse generic traffic at a speed of ~1Gbps/CPU GHz.

 Refer to Getting started with live network traffic monitoring for details on using yanadump